Approximation in the Zygmund and H\"older classes on $\mathbb{R}^n$: Introduction

-\end{thm} Note that the infimum in \eqref{eq:DistanceJbmoWavelets} is taken over a non empty set, since for any function $f \in \lip{s}(\reals^n)$ with $\psi$ wavelet coefficients $\{c_\omega(f)\}$ one has that $M(T(s,f,\norm{c(f)}{s})) = 0.$ Observe as well that the set $T(s,f,\varepsilon)$ might depend on the wavelet basis we choose.
-Nonetheless, this will have no consequence for our results since we will focus on the comparability between the infima in equations \eqref{eq:DistanceJbmoDifferences} and \eqref{eq:DistanceJbmoWavelets}, and to that end we will consider a fixed wavelet basis of enough regularity.
+Of course, here the values of the coefficients $\{d_Q(f)\}$ do not play any role as long as they are uniformly bounded.
+This is because in this situation the series $\sum_{Q\in\dyadic_0} d_Q(f) \varphi_Q \in \Jbmo{s}$ for $s < r.$ Therefore, to estimate $\dist_s(f,\Jbmo{s})$ we could assume that $d_Q(f) = 0$ for all $Q \in \dyadic_0$ without loss of generality.
+Observe as well that the set $T(s,f,\varepsilon)$ might depend on the wavelet basis we choose.
+Nonetheless, this will have no consequence for our results since we will focus on the comparability between the infima in equations~\eqref{eq:DistanceJbmoDifferences} and~\eqref{eq:DistanceJbmoWavelets}, and to that end we will consider a fixed wavelet basis of enough regularity.